-To track the impact of the Treaty on prices, I needed to predict the evolution of the price for each good for a given group of goods (e.g. Wine of Bordeaux, Wine of Nantes, ordinary Wine: for “Wine of France”), even if a specific good is not sold for a particular year.
-As said before, I used once again the “repeated sales” process to predict these “artificial” flows.
-I needed both to predict their prices (1) and their quantity (3).
-Quantity is essential for weighting each price for a given good.

-logValuez,t=β0+B1yeart+β2marchandise_simplification z (3)

 Results

 descriptive results

 The principal consequence of the Treaty is a rapid increase of Anglo-French trade.
 For France, exports from England amounted to nearly 10% of the total exports in 1787, against figures of less than 5% before the Treaty (Figure 5).
 For the imports, changes are even more pronounced.
 Imports from England has climbed to 15% of total French imports in 1787, while at the height of the American Revolutionary War in 1780, imports from England were nearly non-existent (Figure 6).